How to enjoy the moment and photograph it - is it ever possible?

 And interestingly, the flip side of all this is that studies have also proven that people often ENJOY events more when they photograph them, even though they may not absorb as many details.

-I have photographed every single birthday my 14 year old son’s had; some birthday albums where I was clearly busy with the camera are massive, and some hold only a handful of pictures.
+I have photographed every single birthday my son had up to the age of 14: some birthday albums where I was clearly busy with the camera are massive, and some hold only a handful of pictures.
 But I do have them all, and both he and I love looking back over them.

 So not for one moment would I suggest that we refrain completely from taking photos at family events.
 No way.